 eviCore has established an infrastructure to support the review, development, and implementation of comprehensive outpatient imaging criteria.
 The radiology and cardiology evidence-based guidelines and management criteria are available on the eviCore website.
 In addition, eviCore established coding and billing guidelines to help ensure appropriate billing of radiation oncology codes.

 eviCore handles all pre-certification requests.
-To pre-certify a radiology, cardiology or radiation therapy procedure, please contact eviCore at 877-PRE-AUTH (877-773-2884) or visit the Prior Authorization and Notification tool (PAAN/ LINK).
+To pre-certify a radiology, cardiology or radiation therapy procedure, call eviCore at 1-877-PRE-AUTH (1-877-773-2884) or visit the Prior Authorization and Notification tool at UHCprovider.com/paan.

 Oxford also requires a minimum care provider accreditation and certification requirements for MRI, PET, CT and nuclear medicine studies.
-Find more detailed information in the Radiology Procedures Requiring Precertification for eviCore Health Care Arrangement policy at OxfordHealth.com > Providers (or Facilities) > Tools and Resources > Medical Information > Radiology & Radiation Therapy Information or UHCprovider.com/ policies > Commercial Policies > UnitedHealthcare Oxford Clinical, Administrative and Reimbursement Policies.
-(Refer to the back of the member’s health care ID card for the applicable website.)
+Find more detailed information in the Radiology Procedures Requiring Precertification for eviCore Health Care Arrangement policy at OxfordHealth.com > Providers (or Facilities) > Tools and Resources > Medical Information > Radiology & Radiation Therapy Information or UHCprovider.com/policies-protocols > Commercial Policies > UnitedHealthcare Oxford Clinical, Administrative and Reimbursement Policies.
+(Refer to the back of the member’s ID card for the applicable website.)

 The referring care provider is responsible for contacting eviCore to request prior authorization and to provide sufficient history to verify the appropriateness of the requested services.
 Our policy does not permit prior authorization requests from persons or entities other than referring care providers.